envoyproxy/gateway/site/content/en/v1.0.1/tasks/security/secure-gateways.md

 ### Clusters with External LoadBalancer Support

-Refer to the steps mentioned earlier in the guide under [Testing in clusters with External LoadBalancer Support](#clusters-with-external-loadbalancer-support)
+Refer to the steps mentioned earlier under [Testing in clusters with External LoadBalancer Support](#clusters-with-external-loadbalancer-support)

 ## Next Steps